-We encourage students to speak to their Year Level Coordinator.
-However, students are welcome to discuss their concerns with any trusted member of staff including teachers and wellbeing staff.
+We encourage students to speak to their Year Level Coordinator].
+However, students are welcome to discuss their concerns with any trusted member of staff.

-Parents or carers who develop concerns that their child is involved in, or has witnessed bullying behaviour at Essendon Keilor College should contact their Campus Principal
+Parents or carers who develop concerns that their child is involved in, or has witnessed bullying behaviour at Essendon Keilor College should contact should contact their Campus Principal